In this guide, you’ll learn how to clean your Dyson V8 thoroughly.

 Since you’ll be removing screws, place a clean towel underneath your work area, and grab a ziplock bag for storage to avoid misplacing it.

 Warning: Disassembling the cyclone is something I don’t think Dyson recommends.
 Doing so may void the warranty.
 I would only recommend doing this if the unit you have is past the warranty coverage and you’re the type who likes to DIY.

 Please remove the pre-motor filter so it doesn’t get in the way.

 Pull the red lever to empty the contents (if any), then push a red lever (check photo) to release the dust container’s outer shell.

-Set it aside and clean it afterward if dirty.
+Set it aside and clean it afterward if it is dirty.

 3. Remove the cyclone assembly

-With the dustbin’s outer shell off, locate the red lever you see on the photo below.
+With the dustbin’s outer shell off, locate the red lever you see in the photo below.

 Push the lever, then slide the whole assembly upwards.